Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** None

-**Duration:** Instant
+**Duration:** Until the end of your next turn

 </div>

-When you trigger this aura, special attacks made against allies within range have disadvantage until the end of your next turn.
+When you trigger this aura, special attacks made against allies within range have disadvantage for the duration of this effect.

 ## Aura of Vitality